bexelbie/bexelbie.github.io/_drafts/backup/part4-update.md

     * 3 copies of your data
     * 2 copies on different mediums which are local
     * 1 copy stored remotely
-    * Note: A variant of this rule that will occur is 3-1-2 where there are two remote copies and one local copy.
+    * Note: A inverse variant of this rule that may occur is 3-1-2 where there are two remote copies and one local copy.
 * 2-1-1: Great for data already automatically saved by a reliable third-party; also useful when there is naturally only one local copy
     * 2 copies of your data
     * 1 copy stored locally